haka-security/haka/doc/user/workshop/hakabana.rst

 Geo localization
 ^^^^^^^^^^^^^^^^

-Hakabana features a `geoip` allowing to get the country code associated to an ip
+Hakabana features a `geoip` module allowing to get the country code associated to an ip address.
+Here is an example using it:
-address:

 .. code-block:: lua